-This is a question every car enthusiasts have asked themselves.
+This is a question every car enthusiast has asked themselves.
 “What is the best way to remove rusty bolts?”

-Many enthusiasts quickly grab the can of WD-40; hose down the bolt then try to turn it two minutes later, often times without success.
-Remember those bolts have had 30-plus years to rust together releasing them seldom comes that fast.
-But first let’s discuss your choice of penetrating oil:
+Many enthusiasts quickly grab a can of WD-40, hose down the bolt, then try to turn it two minutes later, usually without success.
+Remember, those bolts have had 30+ years to rust together.
+Releasing them is seldom that easy.

-In a published article in Machinist Workshop Magazine, they tested some commercially available penetrating oils on a group of nuts & bolts they had scientifically rusted to a uniform degree in a salt-water solution.
+In a published article in Machinist Workshop Magazine, they tested some commercially available penetrating oils on a group of nuts and bolts they had scientifically rusted to a uniform degree in a saltwater solution.

 - Nothing = 516 ft. lbs.